rosanna-del-este/rosanna-del-este.github.io/_posts/2023-05-04-Assignment-3.md

 tags: [post]
 category: blog
 ---
-# Working with a corpus
+# Working with a corpus of images

 ## Step 1: Familiarize myself with an image corpus
 I selected Wikiart image collection website.